Reading

 How do we train staff to be reading experts?

-• Teaching staff, including Teaching Assistants are trained using the Little Wandle training materials.
+• Teaching staff, including Teaching Assistants are trained using the Read Write Inc training materials.
 Training needs are identified through Performance Management and monitoring.

 • The Headteacher and the Literacy Team monitor reading sessions and conduct pupil conferencing to ensure agreed approaches and consistency are applied across the school.